 Peer mentoring may be another effective way to gain useful advice when used as a supplement to and in consultation with a student's faculty advisor/committee chair.
-Peer mentoring may be organized (e.g., through the iSchool doctoral student organization) or informal, and may be provided on an ongoing or as-needed basis.
+Peer mentoring may be organized (e.g., by advisors, lab, or by the doctoral program's student representative) or informal, and may be provided on an ongoing or as-needed basis.
 Peer mentoring is a useful source of advice, but it is important to understand that each student's situation is different and the most important advising is expected to be the advising provided by a student's faculty advisor/committee chair.
 While often useful, peer mentoring should not serve as a substitute for advising from a faculty advisor/chair.
 The college ensures that all students have access to advising and other resources necessary to be successful within the doctoral program.